Hi, and welcome to this lesson! Today, we’re going to introduce some basic definitions related to graphs.

 Graph theory is probably one of the most common sub-fields of discrete mathematics.
 Graphs are mathematical structures that are used to represent the relationships between objects.

+That’s right.
 There are multiple ways to define graphs.
-In the simplest case, edges convey information about which pairs of vertices are connected and which are not.
+In the simplest case, edges convey information about which pairs of vertices are connected, and which are not.
 This means that becomes a set of pairs of vertices.
-A pair is an unordered set that contains two distinct elements, and .
-Considering that they’re unordered, the pairs and are identical.

 The adjacency matrix and weighted graphs

-You should note that the adjacency matrix of a graph is always symmetric (it is not necessarily the case when considering digraphs).
+You should note that the adjacency matrix of a graph is always symmetric.

 Adjacency matrices can be generalized to take values other than 0s and 1s, which allows weighted graphs to be defined.